 Don't Miss: After you've worked up an appetite exploring the gardens, treat the family to something delicious at the Rock Garden CafÃ© with a stunning bird's eye view of the garden's lower bowl.
 The menu even features ingredients picked straight from their gardens.
 Now that's local!

 Summer Highlight: Their annual Enchanted Garden Weekend (August 3 -5) is a summer highlight for any kid looking to escape into a magical world of fairies, gnomes and pixies.

 8. Hamilton Children's Museum

-Housed in an 1875 farmhouse in Gage Park, this small but beloved museum provides hands-on learning across several exhibit rooms that include a ship and galley kitchen; craft room and performance stage.
+Housed in an 1875 farmhouse in Gage Park, this small but beloved museum provides hands-on learning across several exhibit rooms that include a ship and galley kitchen and a fun crafts room.

 Don't Miss: Before or after your visit, be sure to leave time to explore surrounding Gage Park, home to playgrounds, a vintage band shell, a cycling pump track, and a gorgeous iconic fountain.
 Be sure to visit the park’s new Tropical Greenhouse with gorgeous palm trees, flowers, waterfalls, fish and turtles.

 Summer Highlight: One of a kind events are scheduled throughout the summer with themes like Maker Spaces (August 28) and a mini ARTisan Market (August 23).